systechafrica/systechafrica.github.io/members/claimActivities.md

 ### Claim Activities

 The procedures under this menu are related to claim processing.
-To start an activity, click the appropriate link to open its window as shown in the screenshot below:
+To start an activity, click the appropriate link from the enclosed drop-down menu to open the respective window as shown in the screenshot below:

 <img  alt="Claim Activities" width="100%" height="auto"  class="center"  src="../media3/contri18.png">

 ## Claim Processing

 The processing of a claim commences after running members balances to confirm correct crediting of Members contributions to their accounts.

 ### Running balances

 After configuring parameters and other key setups as demonstrated previously, the claim process commences by running members balances to confirm correct allocation of interests to members accounts.
 The system can run balances for a few selected members or for a batch.

 ### Balances for Few Members